Why Upcoding and Surprise Billing Matter to Benefits Brokers 1

 The Upcoding Problem

-Upcoding is a billing strategy through which medical providers bill insurance companies for services and procedures that are more expensive than what a patient actually receives.
+Upcoding is a billing strategy through which medical providers bill insurance companies for services and procedures that are more expensive than what a patient receives.
 Research shows that increased healthcare spending in the U.S. directly correlates with the increase in upcoding.

 For example, spending on emergency department services increased from 3.9% of the total healthcare spending in 2006 to 5% in 2016.
-Researchers looked at data from five states between 2012 and 2019 to see if there were any links between increased spending and upcoding.
+Researchers looked at data from five states between 2012 and 2019 to see if there were any links between increased expenditure and upcoding.
 What they learned was surprising.

 The Surprise Billing Problem